CroudsourcedCombos/main/README.md

 1. `cd frontend` to navigate to the frontend folder
 2. `npm i` to install everything.
 This one takes a bit!
 NextJS is pretty thicc
 3. `npm run build` to create an optimized production build of the nextjs app.
 This can also take a minute or two as well.
-4. `npm run serve` to serve the compiled app.
+4. `npm run start` to start the compiled app.
 You're good to go!

 ## How to use
 Reviews can be seen in the http://localhost:3000/ page.
 Reviews for pizza and sandwiches can be added by clicking on the ADD REVIEW button on the navigation bar on the top of the screen.